gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 "If one of two frequently associated states seems each time to proceed the other, we are tempted to call it a *cause* of the other state" (1990: 180).

-In fact, Shackle dismisses the claim that science is a specially privileged form of knowing:
+Contra scientism, Shackle dismisses the claim that science is a specially privileged form of knowing:

 "Science tells us what to count on, what to rely on.
 But in doing so it merely